Hugo-Carbiener/Hugo-Carbiener/README.md

 <br/>

-### **Geckolot, our 2022 Global Game Jam project**
+### **Geckolot, 2022 Global Game Jam submission**

 <br/>

 <img src="https://user-images.githubusercontent.com/41008899/153009120-aeb54a6e-a5ba-48bc-9e63-17574a7d7fa1.png" width="50%" height="50%">

-Geckolot is a two-player plateformer inspired by the theme **Duality** for the 2022 Global Game Jam.
+Geckolot is a two-player platformer inspired by the theme **Duality** for the 2022 Global Game Jam.
 You can either control an extroverted axolotl with attraction powers or an introverted gecko that tends to push others away.

 As lead graphist, I produced most of the pixel art assets you can see (including the logo I am so proud of 😝).
-But while that was nice and rewarding, I also got the opportunity to intoduce a friend, in junior year, to pixel art. she loved it and I was able to assist her with some old examples work and pieces of advice.
-In the end she produced amazing assets that made our game even better-looking!
+But while that was nice and rewarding, I also got the opportunity to introduce a friend, in junior year, to pixel art and to give her some tips and tricks.
+She loved it and I was able to assist her with some old examples of work and pieces of advice.
+In the end, she produced amazing assets that made our game even better-looking!

-Play the game on [Itchi.io](https://mathieu-coutant.itch.io/geckolot) or check out our project in more details [here](https://github.com/Hugo-Carbiener/Geckolot)!
+Play the game on [Itchi.io](https://mathieu-coutant.itch.io/geckolot) or check out our project in more detail [here](https://github.com/Hugo-Carbiener/Geckolot)!

 (No but really... go check it out... it's really cool! :eyes:)